axvonder/NDNSMeatTrends/README.md

 ## 8. Contact

-For any questions or concerns, please contact the project maintainers:
+For any questions or concerns, please contact the project maintainer:

 - Alexander Vonderschmidt: a.vonderschmidt@sms.ed.ac.uk
-- Cristina Stewart: Cristina.Stewart@ed.ac.uk
-- Alexandra Bellows: abellows@exseed.ed.ac.uk

 ## 9. Acknowledgments